 - Freshly grated Black Pepper, to taste

-- Cook the pasta, drain, and rinse in cold water.
+- Cook the pasta according to package directions, drain, and rinse in cold water.

 - Add artichokes, onion, tomatoes, and basil to the pasta.
 Mix very gently.